patreeceeo/how-to-website/outline.md

     - why #1 -- personal advantages -- creative freedom, lower cost, owning your stuff, faster loading, etc)
     - why #2 -- societal advantages -- more interesting, unique, unfiltered websites
     - why #3 -- my motivation -- teaching is fun, and though I do maybe aspire to eventually sell a product or service based on this, I'm not going into that today.
-    - Brief interlude on the "architecture" of the Web
     - finding a firm place to stand despite the only constant being change: standards, recommendations, etc
     - the computer is a meta-tool: let the machine do machine stuff good at so you can focus on being creative
     - the Web is for everyone, everywhere, on every device!